 Here’s the good news

-A Graded Benefit whole life policy provides an excellent opportunity for people to buy life insurance who typically would never be able to qualify for a policy.
+A Graded whole life insurance policy provides an excellent opportunity for people to buy coverage who typically would never be able to qualify for a policy.

-These policies are a type of no medical exam life insurance.
+These policies are a type of no medical exam policy.
 However, they may have some health questions (more on that soon).
 The application is very easy and fast.
 Applications are typically completed online and over the phone.

 Here’s the bad news

-Graded benefit whole life insurance doesn’t provide day one coverage like traditional policies like term life or whole life insurance.
+Graded benefit doesn’t provide day one coverage like traditional policies like term or whole life.
 The graded benefit is another way of saying there’s a waiting period until the entire death benefit is available to you.
 This waiting period is usually 2 years, but it can be different from company to company.
 Some companies have a 3 year graded benefit.

 What company is the best?